-What is expected of me?
+What is expected of $me^{?}$

 - 1. Missing more than four classes puts you in danger of failing the course. - 2.
 Class begins on time.
 If you are late, you will lose any points that were awarded at the beginning of class. - 3.
 No phones, computers, or other devices unless we are using them for coursework. - 4.
 Treat your classmates with respect. - 5.
-Bring the appropriate books and assignments to class, as well as writing paper and a writing utensil. - 6.
+Bring the appropriate assignments to class, as well as writing paper and a writing utensil. - 6.
 Do NOT submit work that is not yours.
 You may NOT use ChatGPT or other AI writing tools for any purpose in this class.
 If you do, there will be harsh penalties.

 For more info on classroom policies, see pp. 7-8.
-For more info on attendance and lateness, see pp. 5-6.
-See especially pp. 8-9 for my policies on academic dishonesty.
+For more info on attendance and lateness, see p.
+5. See especially pp. 8-9 for my policies on academic dishonesty.

-Major American Writers (Colonial to Romantic, 1620-1865)
+Major American Writers (The Advent of Realism, 1865-1914)